vxhex/TimelineFilter/README.md

 Todo
 -------
+- Allow filtering based on tweet author.
 - Allow individual filters to be enabled or disabled.
 - Allow user to set regexp flags.
-Current regexps are built with gi flags.
+Current regexps are built with i flag.
 - Push filters to content script as soon as they're saved.